Education Research Current Organisation and Cooperation NL

 Holding a valid residence permit is your responsibility.
 The first section of this webpage provides information on extending your permit.
 Further down, you will find other important visa details to keep in mind as a student at VU Amsterdam.

-Extension of your residence permit
+Extension of residence permit for study

 • General information